 Most money glitches in TW3 have been patched but there are still great ways to make money, glitch or not.
 If one of the below methods doesn’t work for you, or if you know of another one, share your money-making wisdom in the comments!

 Who knew setting cows on fire would be the best money exploit in TW3?
 This used to be an option in White Orchard until CDPR patched it.
-(More on that update in the next money-making tip.)
-But this glitch still works at a farm in northeastern Velen.
+But this method still works at a farm in northeastern Velen.

-Each hide fetches 42 crowns from the right merchants.
+Each hide fetches about 38-47 crowns from the right merchants.
 You can also sell cow’s milk and raw meat at the Inn on the Crossroads.
+You can fetch as much as 20,000 crowns per hour with this cow hide farming strategy.

 Best places to sell cow hides: